 The appearance of the food and the personality of the bird also influence food choice.
 Birds don’t smell, but they are keenly visual.
 Color of foodstuffs apparently plays a key role in what they will eat.
 The color of the bird’s feed dish is even important.
 Consistently using a yellow water dish, then switching to a blue one may cause the bird to decrease its water intake for a few days until it gets used to the new dish.

 The personality of the bird plays a role in what they like and don’t like.
-Some of this may be due to heredity but certainly experience plays a role too.
-In general birds require 7 types of material in their diets:
+Some of this may be due to heredity, but certainly experience plays a role, too.
+In general, birds require 7 types of material in their diet:

-Vitamins.
-Fat soluble A, D, and E, the water-soluble vitamins; the B complex vitamins and Vitamin C are required.
+- Vitamins: Fat soluble A, D and E, the water-soluble vitamins; B Complex Vitamins and Vitamin C are required.

-Choline.
-Fishmeal and fish oil are good sources.
-Soybean good but are goitrogenic if uncooked.
+- Choline: Fishmeal and fish oil are good sources.
+Soybeans are good, but are goitrogenic if uncooked.

-Folic Acid.
-In green leafy plants and seeds.
+- Folic Acid: Found in green leafy plants and seeds.